 The world is becoming faster and faster.
 In the past, people used to join a company and stay there for years.
-It wasn’t uncommon for someone to stay in the same position for the majority of their adult lives.
+In fact, it wasn’t uncommon for someone to stay in the same position for the majority of their adult lives.

-This landscape has dramatically changed and its momentum continues to get faster.
+This landscape has dramatically changed, and its momentum gets faster.
 Nowadays, people change positions and companies if they’re unhappy with anything from workload, to management, to social opportunities or expectations.

 So, workforce planning improves employee retention?

 Yes!
-But that’s not the only plus.
-Workforce planning is all about looking at where you’ve come from, and positioning yourself in a stable way to carry on towards the future.
+But improved employee retention is not the only plus.
+Workforce planning is all about looking at where you’ve come from, and stably positioning yourself to carry on towards the future of your business.
 Generally, your workforce plan usually looks into the future by between 2 and 5 years and should align closely with the organisation’s strategy.